oernster/3D-printing-info/klipper/sovol-sv06/README.md

 # sovol-sv06-klipper-setup
 Setup guide for Sovol SV06 with klipper

-First off install git for your PC/linux/mac from here: https://github.com/git-guides/install-git

-Then on a command line or terminal (cmd.exe on windows, Terminal on a mac or linux box) go to the green Code button at the top right of this web page and click it.
-Then click the two squares button to copy.

-Then type:

-git clone -paste in your copied command here without minus signs-

-This should copy this entire repository to your local machine.

 ## Flash Mainsail to your pi using raspberry pi imager

 Note: If you do not have a RPI then use kiauh as follows...